laiszig/laiszig/README.md

-### Hi there, I'm Laís Ziegler - Dev in traning... 👋
+### Hi there, I'm Laís Ziegler - Dev in training... 👋
 ### I work as a Software Engineer!